-Hence, the land for the township is an important reason why the Vedanta University proposal seems financially feasible to take it on a path of becoming a world class university.
+Hence, the land for the township is an important reason why the Vedanta University proposal seems financially feasible to take it on a path of becoming a world-class university.

-This is also supported by the following excerpt about an article [27] on how land helped Stanford University and the resulting impact.
+This is also supported by the following excerpt about an article [27] on how land helped Stanford University and the resulting impact it has had since.